 Huei's writing attempts to capture the beauty of fleeting moments and to find meaning in the mundane.
 His characters struggle to find their place in a contemporary landscape that feels at once stifling and full of possibility.
 Impermanence, modern life, and belonging are recurrent themes in his work.
 In 2019, two of his short stories were selected as semifinalists and finalists in the The William Faulkner Literary Contest and the Ghost Story Supernatural Fiction Award Competition.
 His work has been published by RCN Media.
-Upcoming releases include various pieces of short fiction throughout 2020 and a short story collection in 2021.
+His debut short story collection will be released in the spring of 2021.

 - Derek Hanebury, Best Selling Co-Author of Both Sides Now